Policy Statement

 Students with Disabilities

-Students with disabilities who feel they need academic accommodations should contact Adriane Spencer (aspencer@sbu.edu), Director of Disability Support Services Office, 100D Plassmann Hall (Student Success Center), 716-375-2065.
-Please reach out early in the semester so that they can assist you as soon as possible.
-Documentation from the Disability Support Services Office is required before I can make accommodations.
+Students with disabilities who need academic accommodations should contact the Accessibility Services and Accommodations office at asa@sbu.edu or at 716-375-2115.
+Additional information about accommodations can be found here.
+Please reach out early in the semester so that we can assist you as soon as possible.
+Documentation from the Accessibility Services Office is required before the instructor can make accommodations.

 Email